Prolost Watches

 When adding or editing a watch, you can specify its Type.
 Examples include Dive, Dress, GMT.
 Add as many as you like to any watch.
 Create your own Type if yours is missing.

-The same goes for Case Materials and Finishes — choose from our list, and/or add your own.
+The same goes for Case Materials and Finishes — choose from the list, and/or add your own.

 Features is the longest of these lists.
 Is Date a feature, or is No Date a feature?
 Chronograph is a Type, Tachymeter Bezel and Small Seconds are Features.